Rachael is a professional woman and mother living with a chronic health condition. She describes…

 Smartphones and social media deliver a wealth of information, but they are also sending an overload to our senses.
-Is forgetfulness the new malady of 2020?
+While we stay connected in lockdown, are we forgetting other things?

 Hands up if one or more of the following scenarios sound familiar.

 You enter a room, and almost immediately forget why you went there in the first place.
 Ten minutes later, you find yourself sitting on the corner of the bed, deep in a Facebook thread on your phone.

 Later that day you misplace your keys, and lose your train of thought in a phone conversation with a colleague.

 That evening, you decide to watch a movie only to lose interest midway through and start mindlessly scrolling through Instagram.

 It’s likely that at this point, there are more than a few hands raised.

 So, what is this phenomenon that is seemingly taking over our minds?

 Let’s start with the good news.
 Since the introduction of smartphones over a decade ago, we have access to more information than ever, with headlines at our fingertips and a deluge of content vying for internet users’ attention.